Mashup (music): History

-DJ Earworm's annual “United States of Pop” mashups became season events, with his 2009 edition alone garnering critical acclaim as well as racking up more than 53 million views on YouTube.
-Mashups also helped launch the careers of acts such as Girl Talk and Madeon, with the latter's “Pop Culture” accruing more than 55 million views.
-Acts such as DJs from Mars and Mashd N Kutcher would go on to make mashups a huge part of their creative output.

 Launched in San Francisco in 2003, Bootie was the first recurring club night in the United States dedicated solely to the burgeoning art form of the bootleg mashup, and as of 2019 hosted monthly parties in cities around the globe, including Los Angeles, Paris, Boston, Munich, and New York City.
 The party's slogan, "Music for the A.D.D.
 Generation" also inspired the creation of "A.D.D", Israel's first mashup-dedicated party.
 The Best of Bootie mashup compilation series is produced by Bootie creators A Plus D. Released every December since 2005, the compilations are annual Internet sensations, with each album requiring 5,000 GB+ of download bandwidth.

+Even though mashups mostly remained underground and barely got noticed aside from a few exceptions (notable examples include DJ Cummerbund and Bill McClintock), people have never stopped remixing other artists' music without getting their prior agreement.
+It's been increasingly difficult to get noticed in the music industry due to a combination of relative obscurity and an increasing difficulty in keeping them available online due to automatic copyright detection (through Content ID) and cease and desist orders from the original artists.

+Live mashups

+DJs can create mashups during live performances by selectively mixing song elements such as instruments, vocals, and drums from multiple tracks.
+This can be done with music released in a stem format or with music processed through stem separation.
+DJ software with stem separation capability includes Rekordbox, Serato DJ, VirtualDJ, Djay, Traktor, and Engine DJ.